Top Tips for Selecting Floor Colors

 Selecting a floor color can be daunting when dealing with an existing color scheme.
 The easiest way to deal with an unwanted floor color you can't change is to cover it up.
 A room-size area rug covers enough of the offending floor to minimize its effect.
 Even a smaller rug can help change the room's personality if the rug is centered over the most prominent part of the room.
-The underlying carpet becomes a border for the area rug, and its impact on the room is minimized.
-Shifting the color scheme or layering rugs can resolve many carpet problems.
+The underlying floor becomes a border for the area rug and minimizies its impact.
+Shifting the color scheme or layering rugs can resolve many problems.

 In the living room or family room, position the rug to define the primary conversational grouping.
 In a bedroom, cover the area around the bed, using several rugs if necessary.
-To keep the smaller rug from "creeping" or bunching on top of the wall-to-wall carpeting, use a double-stick carpet pad under it.
+To keep the smaller rug from creeping or bunching on top, use a double-stick carpet pad under it.

-Next, look for draperies and bedding that relate to the new wall color and that include the carpet color as an accent.
-The fabrics don't have to match either the carpet or the wall color exactly; if the hues are similar and include a range of tones from light to dark, you'll have a more interesting mix and the fabrics will bridge the difference between the new wall color and the old carpet color.
+Next, look for draperies and bedding that relate to the new wall color and that include the floor color as an accent.
+The fabrics don't have to match either the floor colors or the wall color exactly; if the hues are similar and include a range of tones from light to dark, you'll have a more interesting mix and the fabrics will bridge the difference between the new wall color and the old floor color.

-If your floors are covered with burnt orange shag from the 1970s but you really love lavender and periwinkle blue, there's just no happy compromise.
-You'll have to replace the carpet.
+If your floors are covered with burnt orange shag from the 1970s or super-scratched hardwood, sometimes there's just no happy compromise.
+You'll have to replace the floor.

 If you don't want to commit to a color, choose neutral carpet colors or opt for wood flooring.
 A light neutral makes a room feel more spacious and lets your attention focus on the furnishings rather than the floor.
-Neutrals that include specks of dark brown or taupe (such as berbers or their look-alikes) work well in high-traffic areas and don't show dirt.
+Neutrals that include specks of dark brown or taupe work well in high-traffic areas and don't show dirt.
 Almost any type of hardwood will add beauty and a touch of rustic charm to the room.
 But if you have young kids or pets, consider opting for more durable laminate wood flooring.